openstack-archive/dragonflow/doc/source/specs/distributed_snat.rst

 tenant have same subnet range for a private subnet, which leave us a tangible possibility of exactly same 4-tuple (IP1, port1, IP2, port2) produced by different tenant VMs.
-4-tuple collision makes it impossible to pass single zone connection tracking correcly.
+4-tuple collision makes it impossible to pass single zone connection tracking correctly.

 To avoid this address overlap issue, we will encode the source's identifier as the source IP (Similar to the solution used in the metadata service).